David Peralta Player Props: Dodgers vs. Giants

-On Monday, David Peralta (coming off going 1-for-5 with a double and an RBI) and the Los Angeles Dodgers play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+On Wednesday, David Peralta (coming off going 0-for-1) and the Los Angeles Dodgers play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
 First pitch is at 9:45 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-1) against the Giants.

 David Peralta Game Info & Props vs. the Giants